skulblaka24/vault-crypter/README.md

 ## Local Workflow

-### Step 1 - Prerequisite

-Nothing to do as the keys and its base64 encoding is handled by the binary.

-### Step 2 - Encryption
+### Step 1 - Encryption

 **Note:** If you want to create a key by hand, at the moment, the file should be named "key".
 No other name.
 And the content of the file needs to be base64 encoded.
-For the cli command, it stays the same with/without a key as all is handled by the vault-crypter binary.
+For the cli command, it stays the same with/without a key as all is handled automatically by the vault-crypter binary.

 To encrypt:
 ```
 $ vault-crypter -m local -c -cin <INPUT_FILE_NAME>
 ```

+<details><summary><b>Options:</b></summary>

 Required arguments:
 * -m: Mode to be used, can be local or vault (default "vault").